Bile: What is it?

 Phase III is the final conversion where toxins are diverted for excretion in either the bile or urine.
 This is an enzymatic process that requires the nutrients mentioned in the previous two phases.
 Foods that stimulate bile flow and healthy sources of fiber both assist with this phase as well.

-The top liver foods mentioned above all assist with these phases, given that you consume a variety of them on a regular basis.
-Bile stimulating foods and best fiber sources will be discussed shortly.
+The top liver foods mentioned above all assist with these phases, given that you consume a variety of them regularly.
+Bile-stimulating foods and best fiber sources will be discussed shortly.

 Boost Glutathione